Labour shortages ease in Germany's economy, survey shows

 The proportion of companies facing difficulties hiring was down to 43%, a DIHK survey of 23,000 companies showed, falling from 50% in the previous year.

-The number of people out of work in Germany rose in November to 2.86 million, approaching the 3 million mark.
+The number of people out of work in Germany rose in November to 2.86 million.
+The Federal Employment Agency (BA) says it is possible that the figure could exceed the three million mark for the first time in 10 years at the beginning of 2025.

+In response, German Labour Minister Hubertus Heil wants to extend the maximum duration of the short-time work allowance to 24 months from the current 12 months, according to draft regulation seen by Reuters.

 On the one hand, the labour market is starting to feel the impact of economic weakness.
 Unemployment is seen edging higher this year to 6.0% from 5.7% in 2023, according to government forecasts.